Guides to shaping great products

 8. Make Terms and Conditions section highly visible

-Under GDPR you’re no longer allowed to hide your Terms and Conditions or bury it in the fine print.
-The following scheme is no longer appropriate according to the regulation:
+Under GDPR, you’re no longer allowed to hide your Terms and Conditions or bury it in the fine print.
+The following scheme is no longer appropriate:

 screenshot form

-Users will have to acknowledge they’ve read the Terms and Conditions and agree to them before getting access to your app..
+Users have to acknowledge they’ve read the Terms and Conditions and agree to them before getting access to your app.

 9. Make sure users can easily withdraw their consent

-Due to the new GDPR principle – Right to be Forgotten – a user must be able to unsubscribe and remove his/her consent at any time.
-If, for example, you send newsletters to your customers, your links and emails should contain the “unsubscribe” feature.
+Due to the new GDPR principle – the Right to be Forgotten – a user must be able to unsubscribe and remove their consent at any time.
+For example, if you send newsletters, your emails should contain the “unsubscribe” feature.

 unsubscribe feature